montytorr/warm/src/components/buttons/readme.md

 > A simple text to be displayed in the button.

-- customClass: String
+- customClasses: String

-> A string containing classes to be applied.
+> A string of classes you want to apply (ex : "toto foo bar")

 ###Example